Anything an orthodontist attaches to your teeth that moves them or changes the shape of your jaw.

 The process of attaching brackets to your teeth using special orthodontic cement.

-An x-ray of your head which shows the relative positions and growth of the face, jaws, and teeth.
+An X-ray of your head that shows the relative positions and growth of the face, jaws, and teeth.

-A meeting with your orthodontist to discuss a treatment plan.
+A meeting with the orthodontist to discuss a treatment plan.

 The process of removing cemented orthodontic bands from your teeth.

-The process of making a model of your teeth by biting into a soft material that hardens into a mold of your teeth.
-Your orthodontist will use these impressions to prepare your treatment plan.
+A model of your mouth made by biting into a soft material that hardens into a mold of your teeth.
+An orthodontist will use these impressions to prepare a treatment plan.